grantwinney/blog/content/posts/replacing-gmail-with-mailbox-org/index.md

 ## Other Features (disposable addresses, security, etc)

 They also provide a bunch of other awesome sauce right out of the box.
-I've pondered just [what the heck ultimately happens to our digital life](https://grantwinney.com/what-happens-to-our-online-presence-when-we-die/), and so have they apparently.
-I don't know how they _confirm_ my death, but presumably once they receive a request to release it, they can (at your instruction) grant it or delete it.
+If you've ever pondered what happens to your digital life when you pass away, well, so have they apparently.
+I don't know how they confirm someone's died, but presumably once they receive a request to release it, they can (at your instruction) grant it or delete it.
 Not sure how it'd hold up in court, but it's interesting.

 The built-in disposable addresses are awesome as well.
 I spent a few hours porting my online accounts to my new email, and closed quite a few that I hadn't used in a long time.
 That is an _incredibly_ painful and frustrating experience, especially when there's no obvious way to even close the account.
 So, at the very least, I spun up a disposable address, changed it in those services and confirmed it, then deleted the address.
 At that point, they're effectively dead to me. 👍